 C-1 The State Clearinghouse forwarded late comments submitted by the Department of Toxic Substances Control (DTSC).
-Torrance Unified School District has responded to the DTSC letter (see page 2-7).
+Torrance Unified School District has responded to the DTSC letter (see page 2-7 of this document).
 No additional response is required.

 Appendix